 - make this clear in the employment contract

-- give the employees notice that the day needs to be taken as part of their holiday entitlement
+- give the workers notice that the day needs to be taken as part of their holiday entitlement

 If someone wants to work on a bank holiday